 The EBSQ Examination consists of two parts: Part A (written part) and Part B (oral part).
 A candidate has to “pass” both parts in order to be qualified for the “FEBS in Surgical Oncology” Diploma.

 The written exam (Multiple Choice Questions) is online based.
-English and Spanish language exams run simultaneously on-site at all centers (please, see the list of exam centers below).
+English and Spanish language exams run simultaneously on-site at all centres (please, see the list of exam centres below).
 German language exam run separately.
 All candidates answer the same 60 MCQs.
-Each question has 5 posible answers and only one is correct.
+Each question has 5 possible answers and only one is correct.
 There are no negative points for wrong answers.
 Computers are provided by the Division (there is no need to bring your own laptop).

 There is a strictly limited number of candidates per location and candidates will be asked to specify their 1st, 2nd and 3rd choice when they apply on line.
 The candidates will be allocated on a first–come, first–served basis.